How We Conduct the Discovery Phase in Website Development

 Discovery Report Production and Feedback

 At the end of any discovery phase, we produce a detailed report with the findings and outputs from the process.
-Before we can begin work on the project, we ask our clients to read it through in detail and give feedback on our findings or sign off on the report we’ve produced.
+Before we can begin work on the website project, we ask our clients to read it through in detail and give feedback on our findings or sign off on the report we’ve produced.

-The aim of this report is more than just recording the inputs – it means we can be assured that our clients have understood the process ahead and what we’ve taken away from discovery.
+The aim of this report is more than just recording the inputs.
+It means we can be assured that our clients have understood the process ahead and what we’ve taken away from discovery.
 In some cases, it also allows the client to seek additional competitive tendering at this point, with a full, detailed creative brief formed by this report.
 More than anything, though, this report is to instil confidence that we understand the client’s business and are well-equipped to dive into the subsequent delivery phase.

 💡 Aim: to have answered any questions or concerns off the back of the discovery and to have in place a set of approved next steps.